 When a new customer walks through the door the first two questions we ask are: How did you hear about us, and why did you decide to try martial arts?
 The second answer always determines how the rest of the conversation will go.
-The typical answer is that it looks cool or they want to try a different workout.
+A common answer is that it looked cool or they wanted to try a different workout.
 No matter what the reasoning, martial arts provides solace to those who train.
 From white belt to black belt, I spoke to a number of Easton students and asked them why they decided to train in martial arts.

 After his very first Jiu Jitsu class Kevin Carpenter stated, “I think it’s a skill everyone should learn, it’s a lifelong pursuit and we live in a society where people want instant gratification and this doesn’t teach you that.”
 They say it takes about ten years to become a black belt.
 During that time patience is challenged.
 Professor Jeff Ake speaks about his journey:

 “At first I trained for a competitive outlet, which ultimately I think was a vehicle to feed my ego.
 Over time, this fades once you hit a period of prolonged losing.
 Then I trained because I found that the skills learned on the mat, once applied to my life outside the academy, were helping me find success and fulfillment in life.
 Jiu Jitsu teaches you how to learn, persevere, and simply keep showing up even when you don’t want to.
 These days, I train because of the people.
 Where else can you encounter such a diverse population of people from so many walks of life all sharing a common goal and bond?”